AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the analysis-aliws plug-in.md

     The preceding command uses the `aliws` analyzer to analyze all `fulltext`-type documents, and returns the document that has `school` contained in the `content` field.

-    If the command is successfully executed, the following result is returned:
+    If the running of the command is successful, the following result is returned:

     ```
     {